guettli/programming-guidelines/README.md

 I understand what the purist wants.
 But I want to get things done.
 I want to make customers happy, not unit-test purists.

-For me it is 100% ok if unit-tests use ORM.
+For me it is 100% ok if unit-tests use the ORM.

-With other words: Only mock away things which take too long or ressources which are not available (and should not be available (like a mail server)).
+With other words: Only mock away things which take too long or things which need ressources which are not available.

 ### Is config code or data?